inspaya/istemlabs/_courses/software-engineering-teams-course.md

 Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Teams Course ” certificate.

 ## Cost
-The cost of this course is ………
+The cost of this course is N22,000 (Twenty-two Thousand Naira Only)

 ## Course Content
 1. 1hr - iSTEMLabsAfrica Digital Awareness Health Check (FREE)